brakedust/lqts/LQTS-Documentation.md

 Ther server has several settings that can be adjusted by setting environment variables or by starting the server in a directory where a file name `.env` is present.
+Unless you have a specific requirement, it is not recommended to change these from their defaults.
 The available settings are:

 * LQTS_PORT - The port the server is bound to (change if you want to run mulitple instances)
 * LQTS_NWORKERS - Maximum number of workers/concurrent jobs
-    * LQTS_COMPLETED_LIMIT - Number of completed jobs the server "remembers"
+* LQTS_COMPLETED_LIMIT - Number of completed jobs the server "remembers" (i.e. that would show up in qstat)
-    * LQTS_RESUME_ON_START_UP - Whether or not to attempt to resume the job queue based on the contents of the LQTS_QUEUE_FILE
+* LQTS_RESUME_ON_START_UP - Whether or not to attempt to resume the job queue based on the contents of the LQTS_QUEUE_FILE (It is recommended not to set this to true currently, as it can be flakey.)
+* LQTS_QUEUE_FILE – location of the file where LQTS writes its current queue every few minutes

 # 4. Job Submission

 Several commands are available for different use cases to submit jobs to the queue.
 Each qsub command returns the job ID for the submitted job(s).

+* qsub - submit one job
+* qsub-multi - submit multiple commands to the queue
+* qsub-cmulti - submit mutliple jobs to the queue, where the command is the same but the input files are different
+* qsub-argfile - submit mutliple jobs to the queue, where each job is defined by a line if the given file

 ## qsub